 As described throughout this Form 10-Q, on May 23, 2018, the Company acquired A2iA.
-While our financial statements for the three months ended December 31, 2018 include the results of A2iA, as permitted by the rules and regulations of the SEC, our management's assessment of our internal control over financial reporting did not include an evaluation of A2iA's internal control over financial reporting.
-Further, our management's conclusion regarding the effectiveness of our internal control over financial reporting as of December 31, 2018 does not extend to A2iA's internal control over financial reporting.
+While our financial statements for the three and six months ended March 31, 2019 include the results of A2iA, as permitted by the rules and regulations of the SEC, our management's assessment of our internal control over financial reporting did not include an evaluation of A2iA's internal control over financial reporting.
+Further, our management's conclusion regarding the effectiveness of our internal control over financial reporting as of March 31, 2019 does not extend to A2iA's internal control over financial reporting.

 We are currently integrating policies, processes, technology, and operations for the combined company and will continue to evaluate our internal control over financial reporting as we develop and execute our integration plans.
 Until the companies are fully integrated, we will maintain the operational integrity of each company's legacy internal control over financial reporting.
+We expect to complete the implementation of internal control over financial reporting for A2iA during the third fiscal quarter of 2019.